 An Example Budget for Getting a Patent

 To set up the rest of this post, let’s look at an example budget for an invention of middle-of-the-road complexity.
-For the sake of this budget, we’ll assume this is an original (not a continuation) application prepared and managed by a law firm, a patentability search is done during the exploration phase, and it receives two office actions before issuing as a patent.
+For the sake of this budget, we’ll assume this is an original (not a continuation) application prepared and managed by a law firm and it receives two office actions before issuing as a patent.
 This example budget does not account for enforcement or defense costs.

 Phase | Activity | Cost† | Due†† |